Skip to main content

 • develop new apps or create 'mobile-friendly' versions of websites

-• design prototypes to suit client needs
+• design prototypes and features based on client requirements

 • write or amend computer code